FreeJHack/ClevoService/README.md

 * Airplane led used to indicate Shift-Lock enabled/disabled
 * Fully customizable
 * Configurable backlight intensity levels
-* New AutoDim feature, an automatic keyboard backlight dimming including: configurable Activation, Dim or OFF and Dimming wait time restore previous backlight intensity on key stroke configuration customizable in SSDT-ClevoService.dsl
+* New AutoDim feature, an automatic keyboard backlight dimming including: configurable Activation, Dim or OFF and Dimming wait time, restore previous backlight intensity on key stroke, configuration customizable in SSDT-ClevoService.dsl

 The keyboard backlight is fully controlled from numeric keypad according to Clevo's standard keys:
 * Change colour with `Fn /`